Relation between coupon rate, required rate, value, and par value

 In addition to the preceding relations, the relation between the coupon rate and required rate also explains how the bond's value changes over time.

 - If the required rate is constant over time, and if the coupon rate is equal to it (i.e., the bond is priced at par), then the value of the bond will always be equal to its face value throughout the life of the bond.
-This is illustrated in Figure 1 by the horizontal line that shows the value of the 9% coupon bond is always equal to the par value.
+This is illustrated in the graph below by the horizontal line that shows the value of the 9% coupon bond is always equal to the par value.
 Here investors would pay $1,000 regardless of the terms to maturity.

 - On the other hand, if the required rate is constant over time and the coupon rate is less (i.e., the bond is priced at a discount), then the value of the bond will increase as it approaches maturity; if the required rate is constant and the coupon rate is greater (i.e., the bond is priced at a premium), then the value of the bond will decrease as it approaches maturity.
-These relationships are also illustrated in Figure 1.
+These relationships are also illustrated in the graph below.

 Given known coupon and principal payments, the only way an investor can obtain a higher rate of return on a bond is for its price (value) to be lower.
 In contrast, the only way for a bond to yield a lower rate is for its price to be higher.
-An inverse relationship exists between the price of a bond and its rate of return.
 Thus, the second bond relationship to note is that there is an inverse relationship between the price and rate of return on a bond.

 If R Increases => Vob Decreases